This section is reserved for the voices of the students of The Patchwork School. Listen to what Patchwork is to them...

 Created by Patchwork Student Netzach Ish-Shalom

-Wrtitten, Performed & Edited by Patchwork Students
+Wrtitten, Performed & Edited by Patchwork Students (with voice modulation)

 Words Describing Patchwork